-Veras Academy (Karate)
+Veras Academy (Karate) + Fraternity of Martial Arts (Brazilian Jujitsu)

 We continue our successful work in partnership with Veras Academy which provides fitness and physical activities to support local children and adults to develop a healthy, disciplined approach to well-being as well as develop self-discipline and confidence.
-2019/20 sessions attendance registered 1287 Children and 553 Adults.
+We also welcomed the Fraternity of Martial Arts as a new partnership delivering Brazilian Jujitsu during 2020-2021.

-Residents have benefited immensely from these activities in enhancing their health and wellbeing!
+Children and Families benefit immensely from these activities in enhancing their physical and mental wellbeing.